zackshapiro/thoughts/things-that-i-believe.md

 * Everything is linked to exercise: eating well, sleeping, discipline.

+### Relationships
+* Fidelity is of the utmost importance.
+* We're all going through the same things.
+Reach out.
+The worst you can get is a 'no.'
+* Marriage should be extended to everyone.
+* Surprise is important.

-### Making
+### Creating
 * A man should build things with his hands.
 * The details are the product.
+* Momentum is a hell of a drug.
 * Build things.
 Tell people.
 * Teams and communities produce more than the sum of their parts.
-* Everything is built in a million little steps; do as many steps well as you can per day.
+* Everything is built in a million little steps; do as many steps well as you can each day.
 * Work with those that want it and fit culturally, not necessarily the most qualified.
-* Momentum is a hell of a drug.